Navigating the pros and cons of every option

 Using outside help will bump up the overall cost of the project.

-With four options available, selecting which is right for you will come down to whether you want to research and select the appliance, your budget, and how comfortable you feel tackling the actual installation of the water softener.
+With three options available, selecting which is right for you will come down to whether you want to research and select the appliance, your budget, and how comfortable you feel tackling the actual installation of the water softener.
 After examining all the different components, you’ll be able to strike the perfect balance and find the best solution for your home.